datacarpentry/semester-biology/materials/problem-decomposition.md

     2. Write the code.
     3. Test it... on it's own.
     4. Fix any problems.
-5. One way to do this is to identify functions.

 ### Example

-> Build this example up piece by piece.
-First do then top level, then breakdown
+> Lead students through building this example up piece by piece.
+First do then
-> one bullet, etc.
+> top level, then breakdown one bullet, etc.

 Make a graph of the relationship between diameter and height in trees and highlight the relationship for a single species.